Avaiga/taipy-doc/docs/knowledge_base/demos/Image Classification with Nvidi CUDA & Tensorflow.md

 Stay tuned for the next part of our series, where we'll concentrate on managing data pipelines with Taipy Core, providing seamless integration with Taipy.

-Ready to embark on this exciting journey?
-Watch our videos and explore the potential of Taipy for creating intelligent image classification applications.
+Are you prepared to embark on this thrilling journey?
+Tune in to our videos and unlock the possibilities of Taipy for developing intelligent image classification applications.